bezirganyan/LUMA/README.md

 python get_unprocessed_data.py
 ```

-If you use the dataset, please cite our paper preprint with:
+If you use the dataset, please cite our paper with:
 ```
-@inproceedings{bezirganyan2025luma,
+@inproceedings{luma_dataset2025,
   title={LUMA: A Benchmark Dataset for Learning from Uncertain and Multimodal Data}, author={Grigor Bezirganyan and Sana Sellami and Laure Berti-Équille and Sébastien Fournier}, booktitle={Proceedings of the 48th International ACM SIGIR Conference on Research and Development in Information Retrieval},